Antipsychotic Prescribing

 The medical and research community is still learning about how and why psychosis develops, but several factors are thought to be involved.

-Several factors that can contribute to psychosis:
+Several factors can contribute to psychosis:

 • Genetics